KBNVSATYASAI/JavaScript/OBJECTSinjs/Readme.txt

-Objects:-

-In javaScript we have some built-in data structures as arrays,objects,maps and sets.
+In JavaScript, we have some built-in data structures like arrays, objects, maps, and sets.

-By using objects we can store the propeerties .
-With in properties we have key:value pairs.And key is also known as "Identifiers".
+Using objects, we can store properties.
+Within properties, we have key:value pairs.
+A key is also known as an "identifier".
-Firstly basic syntax for creation of an object:-
+Firstly, the basic syntax for creating an object:

-                let (objectName)person = {
+let objectName->person = {
-                     properties;---------->key:value pairs
+    // properties:- key:value pairs
-                     ex:- name:"Balu",
-                          age:18,
-                          city:"kklr"
+    // e.g.,
+    name: "Balu",
+    age: 18,
+    city: "kklr"
-                     ...
+    // ...
 };
-In above example key->name,value->Balu.

-After creation we need to access the propereties of a object so we need to use "Dot notation" and "Bracket notation". so from above example we see how to access properties.
-          Dot notation:-
-                ex:-
-                     console.log(person.name);
-                o/p:- Balu

-          Bracket notation:-
-                 ex:-
-                     console.log(person['name');
-                o/p:- Balu
-so these are the ways to access the properties from an object.
+In the above example, key -> name, value -> Balu.

-And we have some rules to name the key they are:-
+And there are some rules to name the keys:

-              1)Only alphanumeric ,_,and $.
+Only alphanumeric characters, _, and $ are allowed.
-              2)And not start with numbers.
+Keys cannot start with numbers.
-   Do's:-
+Do's:

 name
 _name
 name$
 name12

-   Dont's:-
+Don'ts:

 12name
 my name

+After creation, to access the properties of an object, we can use "Dot notation" and "Bracket notation".
+So, from the above example, we see how to access properties.

+Dot notation:

+console.log(person.name);
+// Output: Balu

+Bracket notation:

+console.log(person['name']);
+// Output: Balu
+These are the ways to access properties from an object.

-And we can make the non identifiers as also identifiers by using "". ex:-
+Non-identifiers can be made into identifiers by using "".
-       "1":"value"
+For example:

+"1": "value"
 "my name": "Ramu"
-Up to now we store value as either number or string there is no restriction as we need to store only those types.We can able to store the array,function,and objcet as well. ex:-
+Up to now, we've stored values as either numbers or strings, but there's no restriction; we can also store arrays, functions, and objects as values.